gsa-tts-archived/handbook/pages/about-us/centers-of-excellence/operations/onboarding.md

 - Check that they submitted their timecard correctly.
 - Make sure the new employee has a 1:1 meeting with their chapter or center director.
-- (For 18F) reach out in {% slack_channel "18f-team-coffee-ideas" %} to find a time to welcome the new employee at Team Coffee.
+- reach out in {% slack_channel "coffee" %} to find a time to welcome the new employee at Team Coffee.
 Prepare them to unmute and introduce themselves.

 #### Within the first month